planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

    * - tipLabel
      - The tooltip to show when the mouse hovers over the layers list.
        Default is Layers.
+   * - showNew
+     - Show option to add a new layer
+   * - includeLegend
+     - Include legend for WMS layers
+   * - allowStyling
+     - allow users to modify the style of a layer
+   * - showTable
+     - Show option to open attributes table

 Legend
 ------